Seraphim Rose: Spiritual search

 While studying at Watts' Asian institute, Rose read the writings of French metaphysicist René Guénon and also met a Chinese Taoist scholar, Gi-ming Shien.
 Shien emphasized the ancient Chinese approach to learning, valuing traditional viewpoints and texts over more modern interpretations.
-Inspired by Shien, Rose took up the study of ancient Chinese so that he could read early Tao texts in their original tongue.
+Inspired by Shien, Rose took up the study of ancient Chinese so that he could read early Taoist texts in their original tongue.
 Through his experiences with Shien and the writings of Guénon, Rose sought out an authentic and grounded spiritual tradition of his own.

 At age 22 in 1956 and while he was still at Pomona College, Rose came out as gay.
 During a romantic relationship with Jon Gregerson, Rose was exposed to the Russian Orthodox Church Outside of Russia.
 While the relationship lasted a significant period, Gregerson lost interest in Orthodoxy despite Rose's growing interest.
 Rose ultimately terminated the relationship and later commented on the period prior to his conversion, saying "I was in hell.
 I know what hell is."
 Rose is reported to have not externally expressed his sexuality following his conversion.
 Rose's sexuality was a topic of controversy among some Eastern Orthodox faithful after it was publicized in Cathy Scott's 2000 biography Seraphim Rose.